 A news reporter to start.
 Then maybe a magazine writer or a columnist.
 And finally, one day, after a high-flying career in New York City à la Carrie Bradshaw, I would publish a book.

-You know what they say about the best-laid plans: This fall will mark eight years in real estate.
-Eight wild, triumphant, scary years.
+You know what they say about the best-laid plans: This fall will mark seven years in real estate.
+Seven wild, triumphant, scary years.
 I wouldn’t trade this job for the world.

 I’ve told my real estate story in bits and pieces for various podcasts and posts, but never all in one place, in my own words, for me to read back on and remember — and also to inspire anyone dreaming about a career change.
 So, here I go.